 Alrighty, so I've given you more information than you ever wanted to know about another obscure doll line.
 Since this IS Throwback Thursday a review comes next.
 I can't review Happy D properly because her old body is gone.
 Too bad too, because the joints were great.
-To find an all-original Flavas doll I turned to eBay and they came through.
+No, in order to find an all-original Flavas doll I had to browse eBay, and they came through.
 Small wonder I'm broke!
 Anyway, here's good ol' P. Bo.
 I got the sports version, one of the first waves to come out.

 T-Boz (LOL).
 I like the idea of picking this doll's name myself, but for now I'll just stick with a simple "Bo."
 I almost hate deboxing this gal since I got her NRFB, but dolls are for playing with.
 Right?
 Right!
 Out you come, Bo!

 Kyoko Sakura with that hairstyle, but there's someone else.
 I can't put my finger on it.
 Anyway, Bo's hair is ginger red with blonde highlights and bangs up front.
 It mostly hangs loose, but there are two sections that are done up in braids...

 gray or brown eyes.
 Changes in hair color I can understand, but I wonder why her eye color changed from doll to doll?
 Oh well, doesn't matter much.
 Mine has blue eyes, and that's what matters.
 They're also the best eyes in my opinion, as the other two P. Bo dolls are huge and look vacant.
 Bo's eyes are highly made up, by the way.
 She's got brown, blue, and copper eye shadow, plus dark eyeliner and thick lashes.
 Her eyebrows are thick and have hairs painted in, which is more detail than I'm used to seeing on dolls this size.

 Bo's mouth is a riot.
 It's got a subtle asymmetry so that when you view her from certain angles, she appears to be smirking.
 See?